FlorianLudwig/code-owl/README.md

 Why?
 ----
 Searching within code relies mostly on string matching or on regular expressions.
-While powerful regular expressions fail at

 I like to suggest that there are better "DSL"s than regular expressions to search code: Using Python syntax to search Python.

 Example